aleksanderaleksic/tgmigrate/README.md

 ### Next you need to make a migration file:

-Under the migration directory you specified in the config file, create a new file and name it something that makes sense for you.
-I like to use today's data date + a short description, this makes sure the migration's comes in order by data, but it doesn't really matter.
+Under the migration directory you specified in the config file, create a new file and name it something like this: `V1__descriptive_text_of_the_migration.hcl`. <br>
+The `V1__` prefix is required and inspired by flyway's versioning concepts, and makes sure that the order of the migrations are executed correctly.

 Example migration file: